Maryland v. Louisiana: Decision

 The U.S. Supreme Court supported Maryland in a 7-1 ruling.
 The favor ruled that Louisiana unconstitutionally used its "first-use" tax on natural gases and violated the Commerce Clause of the U.S. Constitution, which gives U.S. Congress the power to regulate commerce with foreign nations, several states, even Indian tribes.

 The clause was first designed to prevent individual states from making laws that can unfairly restrict or hurt trade between the states.
-That helps keep the country's market open and fair for the.
-The Court decided that the Natural Gas Act violated the clause by the taxing that took place, and it also affirmed the Supremacy Clauses.
+That helps keep the country's market open and fair.
+The Court decided that the Natural Gas Act violated the clause by the taxing that took place, and it also affirmed the Supremacy Clause.

 Aftermath

 After the Supreme Court ruling, Louisiana had to stop its "first-use" tax.
 The decision gave a precedent in enforcing the Supremacy Clause for future cases.